Showing posts with label TESAS. Show all posts

 When will DHERST Publish 2022 Grade 12 Selection Lists for 2023 HEIs?

-The higher education department (DHERST) launched the Grade 12 National Online Selection on the 21st of December 2022.
-So what does the launching mean; and when will DHERST publish the 2022 Grade 12 Selections Lists for the tertiary institutions in the country?
+The higher education department (DHERST) will launch the Grade 12 National Online Selection on the 21st of December 2023.
+So what does the launching mean; and when will DHERST publish the 2023 Grade 12 Selections Lists for the 2024 academic year in the country?

 Here are 5 points that students, parents and guardians should know as they check their names on National Online Selection System (NOAS).

 Students can view their selection STATUS through their individual National Online Application Accounts.
-That means that the 2022 Grade 12 students should use their NOAS login details to access their accounts and confirm their selection status for the 2023 academic year.
+The 2023 Grade 12 students should use their NOAS login details to access their accounts and confirm their selection status for the 2024 academic year.

 In fact, this is the final outcome of your School Leaver's Choice on the National Online Application System.